nicklockwood/GLView/README.md

 	+ (GLImage *)imageWithContentsOfFile:(NSString *)nameOrPath;
 	- (GLImage *)initWithContentsOfFile:(NSString *)nameOrPath;

 These methods load a GLImage from a file.
 The path parameter can be a full or partial path.
 For partial paths it is assumed that the path is relative to the application resource folder.
 If the file extension is omitted, it is assumed to be .png.
-Retina display images using the @2x naming scheme behave the same way as for UIImage, as do images that have the ~ipad or ~iphone suffix.
+Retina display images using the @2x naming scheme behave the same way as for UIImage, as do images that have the ~ipad suffix.
 Images loaded in this way are not cached or de-duplicated in any way.

 	+ (GLImage *)imageWithUIImage:(UIImage *)image;
 	- (GLImage *)initWithUIImage:(UIImage *)image;